J-BarrettPY/InfoSecNotes/readme.md

 A: digital signature

+# Understanding IPsec
+IP Security, more commonly known as IPsec, is a suite of protocols that provide a mechanism for data integrity, authentication, and privacy for the Internet Protocol.
+It is used to protect data that is sent between hosts on a network by creating secure electronic tunnels between two machines or devices and it can be used for remote access, VPN, server connections, LAN connections, or WAN connections.

+IPsec was designed to provide interoperable, high quality, cryptographically-based security for IPv4 and IPv6, and it provides a comprehensive set of security services, including the following:
+-	Access control
+-	Connectionless data integrity checking
+-	Data origin authentication
+-	Replay detection and rejection
+-	Confidentiality using encryption
+-	Traffic flow confidentiality

+There are a couple of modes and a couple of protocols available in IPsec, depending on whether they are implemented by the end hosts, such as the server, or implemented on the routers and the desired level of security.
+-	Transport mode (host-to-host): In transport mode, only the data packet payload is encapsulated.
+Because the packet header is left intact, the original routing information is sued to transmit the data from sender to recipient.
+-	Tunnel mode (gateway-to-gateway or gateway-to-host): In the tunnel mode, the IP packet is entirely encapsulated and given a new header.
+The host/gateway specified in the new IP header decapsulates the packet.
+This is the mode used to secure traffic for remote access VPN connection from the remote host to the VPN concentrator on the internal network.

+The IPsec protocols are:
+-	Encapsulating Security Payload (ESP): Provides confidentiality, authentication, integrity, and anti-replay for the IP payload only, not the entire packet.
+ESP operates directly on top of IP.
+-	Authentication Header (AH): Provides authentication, integrity, and anti-replay for the entire packet (both the IP header and the data payload carried in the packet).
+It does not provide confidentiality, which means that it does not encrypt the payload.
+-	Internet Key Exchange (IKE): IKE is used to negotiate, create, and manage security associations (SA), which means that it is the protocol that establishes the secure communication channel between two networks.

+## VPN
+Private connection over a public network.
+Client to site is the most common.
+Remote connecting to the company with a secure connection.
+Site to site VPN.
+Two business connect to each other over a tunnel.
+Split tunnel: isolates traffic; which reroutes traffic away from the tunnel, and through the original internet connection.
+So you get the best of both worlds because you get your regular internet connection but still have the VPN connection so securing transmit data.

+# Knowledge Check
+-	ESP: Provides confidentiality, authentication, integrity, and anti replay for the IP payload only, not the entire packet.
+-	IKE: Used to negotiate, create, and manage security associations (SA).
+-	AH: Provides authentication, integrity, and anti-replay for the entire packet.

+-	MS-CHAP v2: Provides two-way authentication (mutual authentication)

+-	PAP: Least secure authentication and is not recommended.

+-	EAP: A universal authentication framework that supports password-based user or computer authentication.

+-	CHAP: A challenge-response authentication that uses the industry standard md5 hashing scheme to encrypt the response.

+## Auditing

+# Knowledge Check

+- Account logon: Determines whether the OS audits each time the computer validates an account’s credentials, such as account logon.
+-	Logon: Determines where the OS audits each instance of a user attempting to log on or log off the computer.
+-	Privilege use: Determines whether to audit each instance of a user exercising a user right.
+-	Object access: Determines whether the OS audits user attempts to access non-Active Directory objects, including NFTS files and folders and printers.

 # Chapter Review:

 - What you know – usernames, passwords, PINs
 - What you have – smart card, token, digital certificate
 - Who you are – biometrics, fingerprints, voice recognition, retinal scan